Microsoft Azure File Share Sync

 - Backup of Azure File Shares to Azure Backup

 - Tiering of data – set the maximum data storage capacities for each Windows server and only replicate the most recent data to each server with the balance stored in Azure File Shares in the cloud.

 The MyWorkDrive team is very excited about this announcement as it will give our customers the ability to setup a MyWorkDrive server in Azure, sync files to it and use it access file shares remotely or during a disaster.
-Using MyWorkDrive, windows file shares can be accessed from any location worldwide over https (Azure File Sharing only supports access over smb port 445 which is typically blocked from most remote locations).
+Using MyWorkDrive, windows file shares can be accessed from any location worldwide over https (Azure File Share only supports access over smb port 445 – Azure file shares over port 445 are blocked at most ISP’s.).

 This technology also provides a seamless way for MyWorkDrive customers to migrate their servers completely to Azure Cloud Storage and remove them from on-premise entirely utilizing MyWorkDrive to map drives or access them using our Web File Manager.